 Stop Using the text-indent:-9999px CSS Trick

-The usage of text-indent:-9999px to display a site logo or other image while hiding text should be avoided.
+to display a site logo or other image while hiding text should be avoided.
 It’s a technique used by web spammers trying to game search engines like Google, and is considered spammy behavior.
-Instead, use an <image> tag and put the text inside its alt attribute.
+Instead, use an <image>

 At TransparencyCamp two months ago, I attended an excellent session on Searchability by Vanessa Fox.
 This spurred me to dive deeper into the topic.
 I concluded that Googleability matters, and it matters a lot.
 But when you hear the term SEO, your BS detector probably goes off, and justifiably so.
 It’s unfortunate that the so-called SEO experts, modern day snake oil salesmen, have ruined the field’s reputation.
 But for web developers, being aware and proactive about searchability is incredibly important.
 Building sites with searchability and accessibility in mind is just as important as practicing test-driven development and keeping code DRY.

-One thing that stuck out in my mind during Vanessa’s talk was her recommendation to avoid using the text-indent:-9999px CSS trick when implementing things like logos as a page header.
-So the HTML is semantic:
+One thing that stuck out in my mind during Vanessa’s talk was her recommendation to avoid using the text-indent:-9999px

 <body>